Old Dog Seizures: Why They Happen & What To Do

 Causes of seizures in dogs

-- Environmental causes: for example, if your dog ingests a poisonous toxin
+For example, if your dog ingests a poisonous toxin - Illness

-- Illness: such as brain tumors, epilepsy, brain trauma, liver disease, kidney failure, diabetes, or Cushing’s disease
+Such as brain tumors, epilepsy, brain trauma, liver disease, kidney failure, diabetes, or Cushing’s disease - Genetic predisposition

 Which dog breeds are prone to seizures?